katsana/katsana-sdk-php/README.md

 $katsana = Client::personal('personal-access-token');
 ```

-### Getting Response
+### Handling Response

-Every API request using the API would return an instance of `Katsana\Sdk\Response`.
+Every API request using the API would return an instance of `Katsana\Sdk\Response` which can fallback to `\Psr\Http\Message\ResponseInterface`, this allow developer to further inspect the response.

 As an example:

 ```php
 $response = $katsana->uses('Welcome')->hello();